-- For those loans where triggers for classification in Stage 3 were identified, challenging key assumptions applied in the Management Board's estimates of future cash flows in the impairment calculation, including time to sell and any realizable value of the collateral, by reference to the underlying collateral agreements and appraisals, whose relevance and reliability we independently assessed;
+- For loans classified as Stage 3, we challenged key assumptions in the Management Board's estimates of future cash flows used in the impairment calculation.
+This included evaluating the estimated time to sell and the realizable value of collateral by referencing underlying collateral agreements and appraisals.
+To independently assess their relevance and reliability, we compared the appraised values against market data on a sample basis.